aws/aws-dynamodb-encryption-java/README.md

 ## Supported Algorithms

-For data encryption, the encryption algorithm is user specified, but the encryption mode is always CBC with PKCS5Padding.
-Typically, this means AES keys.
+For content encryption, the encryption algorithm is determined by the user specified SecretKey, as long as it can be used with the encryption mode "CBC" with "PKCS5Padding".
+Typically, this means "AES".

-For signing, the user provided key can be either symmetric or asymmetric.
-For asymetric signing, currently the only supported algorithm is "SHA256withRSA", and user would need to provide the necessary PrivateKey.
-For symmetric signing, the algorithm used depends on the user supplied signing key.
+For signing, the user specified signing key can be either symmetric or asymmetric.
+For asymetric signing (where the user would provide a signing key in the form of a PrivateKey), currently the only supported algorithm is "SHA256withRSA".
+For symmetric signing (where the user would provide the signing key in the form of a SecretyKey), the algorithm is determined by the specific signing key.
 A typical algorithm for a symmetric signing key is "HmacSHA256".

 ## FAQ